josephbill/djangotodoapp/README.md

 1. Install djangorestframework :: pip install djangorestframework
 2. Add djangorestframework as part of the installed apps
 3. Have views return data as .json files
+4. Create serializers (picking the data to showcase from the API) In the app's api project create a serializers.py file
 ### JSON (JavaScript object notation)
 This is an interchangeable data format that can be used across any application

- python manage.py startapp todolistappapi pip install djangorestframework pipx install djangorestframework
+ python manage.py startapp todolistappapi pip install djangorestframework : python pipx install djangorestframework --include-deps : python3

 FrontEnd(HTML <CSS (web) , Android(Jetpack compose) , React Native ,